Chiropractic Medical Billing Company: Medicare Rules, Modifier Traps, and What Your Billing Partner Must Get Right

 98942CMT — 5 spinal regions~$60–$70

 Selecting the correct CMT code depends on how many spinal regions were treated and documented.
-Billing a 98941 when the documentation only supports two regions is upcoding.
-Billing a 98940 when four regions were treated and documented is leaving money behind.
+Billing 98941 when documentation only supports two regions is upcoding.
+Billing 98940 when four regions were treated and documented is leaving money behind.
 Your billing team needs to verify the code against the clinical note before every submission.

 The AT Modifier: The Single Most Important Rule in Chiropractic Billing